An active-set method for sparse approximations. Part I: Separable $\ell_1$ terms

 \section{Abstract}

-In this paper we present a method for the solution of $\ell_1$-regularized convex quadratic optimization problems.
-It is derived by suitably combining a proximal method of multipliers strategy with a semi-smooth Newton method.
-The resulting linear systems are solved using a Krylov-subspace method, accelerated by appropriate general-purpose preconditioners, which are shown to be optimal with respect to the proximal parameters.
+In this paper we present an active-set method for the solution of $\ell_1$-regularized convex quadratic optimization problems.
+It is derived by combining a proximal method of multipliers (PMM) strategy with a standard semismooth Newton method (SSN).
+The resulting linear systems are solved using a Krylov-subspace method, accelerated by certain general-purpose preconditioners which are shown to be optimal with respect to the proximal parameters.
 Practical efficiency is further improved by warm-starting the algorithm using a proximal alternating direction method of multipliers.
-We show that the method achieves global convergence under feasibility assumptions.
-Furthermore, under additional standard assumptions, the method can achieve global linear and local superlinear convergence.
-The effectiveness of the approach is numerically demonstrated on $L^1$-regularized PDE-constrained optimization problems.
+We show that the outer PMM achieves global convergence under mere feasibility assumptions.
+Under additional standard assumptions, the PMM scheme achieves global linear and local superlinear convergence.
+The SSN scheme is locally superlinearly convergent, assuming that its associated linear systems are solved accurately enough, and globally convergent under certain additional regularity assumptions.
+We provide numerical evidence to demonstrate the effectiveness of the approach by comparing it against OSQP and IP-PMM (an ADMM and a regularized IPM solver, respectively) on several elastic-net linear regression and $L^1$-regularized PDE-constrained optimization problems.